-If your child has very limited vision or is blind, she will not be able to see you or others signing to her.
-She may need for you to sign in her hand so that she can feel the sign.
+If your child is blind or low vision, they will not be able to see you or others signing to them.
+They may need for you to sign in their hand so that they can feel the sign.
 Together with other members of the educational team, consideration will need to be given to how signs should be presented to your child.
 Consultation from a teacher of students with hearing impairments may be useful.

-Unless your child has a significant hearing impairment that prevents her from hearing speech, you may want to use signs as a tool to help her learn to use speech, rather than as her permanent form of communication.
-The following suggestions for incorporating some signs into your child’s communication will be useful for a child who has hearing within the normal range but who is not expressing herself using speech or is expressing herself with limited speech:
+Unless your child has a significant hearing impairment that prevents them from hearing speech, you may want to use signs as a tool to help your child learn to use speech, rather than as a permanent form of communication.

 - With other members of your child’s educational team, decide which signs you would like your child to learn.
 A speech-language therapist or communication specialist on the team will often have knowledge in this area that can be applied to the decision.